 Undaunted by the failure of CVG-9, II./JG 1 turned its focus back to the Clash of Titans event.
-COT II was run in December 2004, and was again coordinated by RivRat and vonSchpam.
-Called “The Channel Raid” event, it was based off of the Battle of Dieppe, which took place in August 1942.
+COT II was run in December 2004 and was again coordinated by RivRat and vonSchpam.
+Called “The Channel Raid” event, it was based on the Battle of Dieppe, which took place in August 1942.
 As with COT I, COT II was a “dead-is-dead” style event that strove for historical accuracy.

 By early 2005, II./JG 1 had joined FISC.
-FISC (Full Immersion Squadron Community) was an attempt to coordinate various independent squadrons within the greater IL-2 community in order to train and compete at higher difficulty settings.
+FISC (Full Immersion Squadron Community) was an attempt to coordinate various independent squadrons within the greater IL-2 community to train and compete at higher-difficulty settings.
 It was not a tournament, but a collective, and FISC helped facilitate the growth and spread of various online events within IL-2.
 Unfortunately, FISC went inactive circa 2012.

 Around this time, II./JG 1 also started becoming heavily involved with the Scorched Earth Online War (SEOW), which was a persistent coop campaign system.
 Using this system, II./JG 1 flew numerous official and unofficial campaigns against many different squadrons.

-By April of 2005, 4./JG 1 stopped operating as a training squadron, and was converted into a full-time JaBoStaffel (fighter-bomber squadron).
-It was re-designated 4.(JaBo)/JG 1 to reflect it’s new roll.
+By April of 2005, 4./JG 1 stopped operating as a training squadron and was converted into a full-time JaBoStaffel (fighter-bomber squadron).
+It was re-designated 4.(JaBo)/JG 1 to reflect its new role.

 JG I “Richthofen” then went into a torpor, waiting for a new World War One simulation to be a true heir to the classic Sierra Red Baron games.